GoXLR-on-Linux/goxlr-utility/personal-ui/PARITY_CHECKLIST.md

 ## Recommended next choices

 1. Manual QA of the newly added Mic EQ, guarded Mic profiles, advanced Effects, Headphone EQ, and Sampler pages.
-   - The current chunk intentionally favors typed safe controls over exhaustive file/profile managers; screenshots/use will reveal the next best polish pass.
+   - The current chunks intentionally favor typed safe controls over exhaustive file/profile managers; screenshots/use will reveal the next best polish pass.

 2. Fill the remaining file/workflow-heavy gaps only if they become real workflows.
-   - Sampler add/remove samples, sample start/stop percentages, and full profile managers have more destructive/file-state risk than the daily controls now exposed.
+   - Sampler add/remove samples and full profile managers have more destructive/file-state risk than the daily controls now exposed.

 3. Further Lighting/editor UX tweaks.
    - Only if manual testing still shows a specific pain point; prefer custom hex inputs or collapsible sections over more preset button spam.